 Swim with cuttlefish large

-Where to swim with giant cuttlefish in South Australia
+Everything you need to know about giant Australian cuttlefish in South Australia

-Every winter thousands of giant Australian cuttlefish congregate in SA.
+Every winter tens of thousands of giant Australian cuttlefish congregate in SA.
 Learn where, why and how to swim with them.

 The giant Australian cuttlefish is exactly what its name suggests – the largest of all the cuttlefish species.
 Males can be particularly big in size and measure up to 50 cm long and weigh about 10 kg.

-Where to swim with giant cuttlefish in South Australia
+Everything you need to know about giant Australian cuttlefish in South Australia

 Giant cuttlefish can be found anywhere between the southern coastal waters of Australia to the east-coast of Queensland, and on the west-coast up to Ningaloo Reef in Western Australia.